 If you are finding it hard to manage your monthly mortgage payments you should take a look at your budget to see if there is anywhere in your current finances where you can cut back on spending and put it towards your monthly mortgage payment.
 We have a handy budget planner that helps you to organise your finances and find out where your money is going each month.
 Alternatively, try downloading a budgeting app that can connect to your bank accounts and analyse your spending for you.

 One of the best ways to save money on your mortgage each month is by remortgaging.
-Remortgaging is the process of moving your mortgage to another lender, ideally moving to a better deal or cheaper interest rate in order to save money.
+Remortgaging is the process of moving your mortgage to another lender, ideally moving to a better deal or cheaper interest rate to save money.
 The most common time to remortgage is when you come to the end of your fixed-rate deal, to avoid moving onto the lender's Standard Variable Rate (SVR).
-The SVR is often much more expensive than a fixed-rate deal and so it makes sense to start the process of remortgaging up to six months before your existing fixed-rate deal ends.
-For more information on remortgaging and how it works, read our article 'How to remortgage in 5 simple steps'.
+The SVR is often much more expensive than a fixed-rate deal so it makes sense to start the process of remortgaging up to six months before your existing fixed-rate deal ends.
+You will find the best remortgage deals in our article, "Best remortgage deals in the UK".

-Additionally, with the increase in interest rates, you may be wondering if now is a good time to remortgage to another lender, we look at the best time to remortgage in our article, 'Remortgaging in 2022 - is now the right time to fix?'.
-We also share predictions on when interest rates are expected to rise (or fall) in our article, 'When will interest rates rise (or in fact be cut)? – Latest predictions'.
+Additionally, with the increase in interest rates, you may be wondering if now is a good time to remortgage to another lender, we look at the best time to remortgage in our article, 'Remortgaging in 2024 - is now the right time to fix & for how long?'.
+We also share predictions on when interest rates are expected to rise (or fall) in our article, 'When will interest rates rise (or be cut)? – Latest predictions'.

 Finally, if you have an extended time period left on your fixed-rate mortgage and are contemplating remortgaging early, you may find our article, 'When is it worth paying an early repayment charge to remortgage early?' useful.